marko-js/marko/README.md

 We encourage you to run the benchmarks on your machine and in various browsers.
 If you see any problems with the benchmarks, or if you would like clarifying information please open a Github issue.

-Please see [./docs/benchmark-results.md](Benchmark Results) for more detailed numbers.
+Please see [Benchmark Results](./docs/benchmark-results.md) for more detailed numbers.

 # API